 Because CSOs are a mixture of stormwater and sewage, pollutants are discharged to area waterways during overflow events.
 Floating material and debris are a highly visible problem that CSOs can cause.
 A more significant problem is the bacteria present in CSOs.
 High bacteria counts in area waterways may pose a health risk to people (particularly children, the elderly and those with chronic illnesses) involved in recreational activities such as swimming.

 Public health officials recommend that people not go into water that receives flow from CSOs for two days after a heavy rain.
 During beach season, the Sewer District posts the advisory status for Edgewater Beach on its homepage thanks to a service called Nowcasting.

 For more information, click here to view information from the Center for Disease Control.
 For additional information about Beach Water Quality Advisories, visit the Ohio Department of Health's website.

 How much rain does it take for a CSO discharge to occur?

 It varies by CSO location, depending on how the system has been designed and built.
 Some locations will have CSO discharges during a moderate storm, while other locations will only overflow during the worst storms.

 Click here to see a summary of the predicted frequency of CSOs in the District's service area.

 Under the Clean Water Act, the District is required to plan, design and construct the combined sewer overflow control program.
-The District's Combined Sewer Overflow Control Program is a $1.6 billion effort that consists of 103 additional miles of tunnels and connecting sewers under 65 total construction projects, which will dramatically reduce the frequency and volume of combined sewer overflows.
-[CSO project locations map]
+The District's Combined Sewer Overflow Control Program, known as Project Clean Lake, is a $3 billion 25-year effort which will dramatically reduce the frequency and volume of combined sewer overflows.